 |

-years as a home computing hobbyist, I've implemented (mostly just for fun) many of the
+I've implemented (mostly just for fun) many of the more interesting new

-more interesting new technologies and ideas that appear from time to time.
+technologies and ideas that appear from time to time.
 Some of the

-following are also techniques used in investigative projects while working as an
+following are also techniques used in investigative projects while

-industrial engineer.
-Most of the examples below are done without 3rd party components: Graphics
+working as an industrial engineer.
+Most of the examples below are done

 - 2D and 3D vector graphics

-- Scalable vector map rendering with demographic business data
+- Scalable vector map rendering

-- Image morphing with mouse draggable transformation mesh
+- Image morphing with mouse

 - Fractal graphics.
-Implemented graphic rendering of
+Implemented

-Mandelbrot set.
-Trees, ferns (recursive algorithms).
+graphic rendering of Mandelbrot set.
+Trees, ferns (recursive

-- Extensive use of the Windows GDI, graphics blitting,
+- Extensive use of the Windows

-transparent masks, irregular fills.
+GDI, graphics blitting, transparent masks, irregular fills.

-- Generation and reading of Windows Metafiles.
+- Generation and reading of

 - Graphic compression algorithms

-- Truetype font design and registration
+- Truetype font design and

 |